juanduranc/broompy/README.md

 # Clean Assist

-Clean Assist is a simple library to help data scientists observe a summary of any DataFrame they would like to clean.<br>
+Clean Assist is a simple library designed to help data scientists observe a summary of any DataFrame they would like to clean.<br>
-This library also displays charts to view the normal approximation of your variables.
+This library also displays charts to view the normal approximation of your variables.<br>

+This library is composed of 2 functions:
++ clean_assist(df, n_rows, n_round)<br>
++ view_normality(df, list1, print_img, size_x, size_y, font_size)<br>

 ### To import the library: copy paste the green colored code to your python code:
 ```diff